yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

     "./dkgfix.mp4"
     >}}

-Since the old code would track buffers globally, some draws would end up ignoring channel swaps, leading to bad values in the uniform buffer.
+Since the old code would track buffers globally, some draws would end up ignoring channel swaps, leading to leftover values from the wrong channel getting bound in uniform buffers.
 If instead we {{< gh-hovercard "10469" "move buffer bindings" >}} to be channel specific, the issue is solved.
 This fix should affect more games using multiple 3D channels too.